- Arts & Recreation

 A Carefully Crafted Color Palette & Animated Visuals Give Zest & Zing To Let's Fly App

 For the most part, Let’s Fly app design is purpose-centered and oriented towards getting the job done for the user.

 This “substance over style” approach could have resulted in a dire appearance that wouldn’t exactly turn heads.
 But Giraffe Studio’s creative team came to the rescue and added some liveliness to the app with colors and visuals.

 White is the primary color of the app’s background.
 It also features as the method for creating negative space that improves readability.

+Branding experts understand the importance of using color strategically to guide users' attention and actions.
 Salmon pink and dark purple complement the white in the app’s upper and bottom frame, as well as in highlight elements such as buttons and CTAs.

 Design-wise, one of the first things a user will notice are the curved corners (top-right and bottom-left).
 This slight anomaly on the app's "facade" makes it more interesting to look at.

 A final touch to the Let’s Fly app’s design is the colorful illustration of workers maintaining a plane that slides in from the side of the screen.